file9.ai

 Country Profile: Jan Mayen

-Jan Mayen is a remote, desolate island located in the Arctic Ocean, northeast of Iceland.
-It is a territory of Norway, lacking permanent inhabitants, although military personnel and meteorological stations are present.
-The island, known for its volcanic activity, is governed by Norway and designated largely as a nature reserve.
-The economy is minimal due to the harsh climate and lack of natural resources.
+Jan Mayen is a remote, desolate island located in the Arctic Ocean, positioned between the Greenland Sea and the Norwegian Sea, northeast of Iceland.
+It has no permanent residents but hosts military personnel and meteorological stations.
+The island is governed as a territory of Norway and is primarily known for its volcanic activity, particularly from the Beerenberg volcano, which is the northernmost active volcano on Earth.
+The economy is virtually nonexistent due to the lack of natural resources and population.

 Geography

-• 2,277 m elevation at Haakon VII Toppen, the highest point
+• 2,277 m: Elevation of Haakon VII Toppen, its highest point.

 People and Society